[Workbench] Trash button on collection uses "delete" API instead of setting expires_at/trash_at

 The trash button for collections in Workbench should use the collections/delete API instead of changing owner_uuid to current_user.uuid (aka "home project").
 The collection will then be wiped from the current listing, as the trash button does now, because trashed collections do not appear in collection listings.

-#1 Updated by Brett Smith about 3 years ago
+#1 Updated by Brett Smith over 3 years ago

 - Subject changed from [Workbench] Trash button on collection sets expiry time to now+trash_ttl (see #3411), trashed collections are hidden unless "show trashed collections" checkbox is checked to [Workbench] Trash button on collection sets expires_at